davekinkead/Reloc/README.md

 	Reloc.generate( 12345 )
 	#	=>	"8z7"

-Hook it up to Redis and you've got your own URL shortener in just a few lines of code
+Hook it up to [Redis][redis] and you've got your own URL shortener in just a few lines of code

 	require 'redis'
 	require 'reloc'